0x20/hackerspace-blueprint/order/decision.md

   * The proposal with the most points wins
   * In case of tie; revote.
   * ** Number of points per voter  = ** `(#_of_options * 2 ) + 1 `
   * Results should be given to the group in binary format: what proposal won and what lost.
-This is to strengten the support of the decision.
+This is to strengthen the support of the decision.

 "No decision" is worse than a "bad decision".
 Conflict has to be solved eventually.
 That is why there is this last-resort option.
 However, we want to discourage people from blocking consensus.
 The point system has the following advantages: